-8.1.
-Relevant Persons or Relevant Athletes with a documented medical condition requiring the possession of injection equipment must notify the Chief Medical Officer or nominated person of their condition and subsequently be listed on the TA or ATO self-injection register.
+8.1 Relevant Persons or Relevant Athletes with a documented medical condition requiring the possession of injection equipment must notify the Chief Medical Officer or nominated person of their condition and subsequently be listed on the TA or ATO self-injection register.

-- 8.2.
-If a Relevant Athlete is unable to self-inject (for example due to age, impairment or incapacity) then a carer may also be listed on the self-injection register. - 8.3.
-Relevant Persons and/or Relevant Athletes must not be in possession of any hypodermic needles or other injection equipment, unless: - (a) the individual is a Health Professional authorised to administer injections; or - (b) the individual's possession has been authorised by the Chief Medical Officer or other Medical Practitioner and is listed on TA or ATO's self-injection register. - 8.4.
-Relevant Athletes must not self-inject any substance unless authorised to do so by the Chief Medical Officer or other Medical Practitioner for the treatment of a documented medical condition. - 8.5.
-Subject to clause 8.2, Relevant Athletes must not allow any person other than the Chief Medical Officer or another Health Professional authorised to administer injections to administer an injection to them.
-Any such injection must only be administered by the Health Professional authorised to administer injections for a purpose permitted under this Policy. - 8.6.
-Relevant Persons must only administer injections to Relevant Athletes if: - (a) the Relevant Person is a Health Professional authorised to administer injections or is an authorised carer for the Relevant Athlete; and - (b) the injection is for a purpose permitted under this Policy. - 8.7.
-For the purposes of clauses 8.5 and 8.6, the only purposes permitted under this Policy are where an injection is medically required for: - (a) vaccination purposes; or - (b) treatment of a documented medical condition; or - (c) investigation of a suspected medical condition.
+- 8.2 If a Relevant Athlete is unable to self-inject (for example due to age, impairment or incapacity) then a carer2 may also be listed on the self-injection register. - 8.3 Relevant Persons and/or Relevant Athletes must not be in possession of any hypodermic needles or other injection equipment, unless: - (a) the individual is a Health Professional authorised to administer injections; or - (b) the individual's possession has been authorised by the Chief Medical Officer or other Medical Practitioner and is listed on TA or ATO's self-injection register. - 8.4 Relevant Athletes must not self-inject any substance unless authorised to do so by the Chief Medical Officer or other Medical Practitioner for the treatment of a documented medical condition. - 8.5 Subject to clause 8.2, Relevant Athletes must not allow any person other than the Chief Medical Officer or another Health Professional authorised to administer injections to administer an injection to them.
+Any such injection must only be administered by the Health Professional authorised to administer injections for a purpose permitted under this Policy. - 8.6 Relevant Persons must only administer injections to Relevant Athletes if: - (a) the Relevant Person is a Health Professional authorised to administer injections or is an authorised carer for the Relevant Athlete; and - (b) the injection is for a purpose permitted under this Policy. - 8.7 For the purposes of clauses 8.5 and 8.6, the only purposes permitted under this Policy are where an injection is medically required for: - (a) vaccination purposes; or - (b) treatment of a documented medical condition; or - (c) investigation of a suspected medical condition.

-9. Allegations of breach
+9. Supplements

-9.1.
-TA recognises that Dietary Supplements may be taken by Relevant Athletes and is committed to establishing a best practice approach and documented procedure for the use of Supplements, with a focus on safety and evidence-based use, given the risk that Supplements may contain substances included on the Prohibited List.

-9.2.
-TA acknowledges the value of accredited third-party auditing programs to reduce the risk of Supplements containing substances included on the Prohibited List.
-TA warns that there is no guarantee that any Supplement is free from prohibited substances, despite any claims made by Supplement manufacturers or clearance by third party auditing companies.
+- 9.1 TA recognises that Dietary Supplements may be taken by Relevant Athletes and is committed to establishing a best practice approach and documented procedure for the use of Supplements, with a focus on safety and evidence-based use, given the risk that Supplements may contain substances included on the Prohibited List. - 9.2 TA acknowledges the value of accredited third-party auditing programs to reduce the risk of Supplements containing substances included on the Prohibited List.
+TA warns that there is no guarantee that any Supplement is free from prohibited substances, despite any claims made by Supplement manufacturers or clearance by third party auditing companies. - 9.3 TA adopts the AIS Sport Supplement Framework, which classifies Supplements into four categories according to their effectiveness, safety and current status on the Prohibited List and is available here.